priyadarshi/Applozic-Chat-SDK-Documentation/PLATFORM-API-USER-DOC.md

 | ------------- | ------------- | ------------- | ------------- |
 | lastSyncTime | Yes  |   | lastSyncTime to the server  |

-**Note** : Pass **OfUserId** header only if application Admin calling the API.
+**Note** : In case of Application Admin OfUserId header required too.
 OfUserId is the userId of user for which admin want to get the blockedTo and blockedBy user's list

 **Response**:   Response Json with success status :-